AhoudM/WeatherApp/README.md

 # WeatherApp
-a weather app that is an application of what is learnt in the SEU programming camp with the help of Ms. Ulfat
+a weather app is an application built following what is learnt in the SEU programming camp with the help of Ms. Ulfat.